Signs and Symptoms of Adrenal Cancers

 Cushing syndrome may be caused by an adrenal cancer or an adrenal adenoma that produces high levels of cortisol and/or related hormones.
 Benign pituitary gland tumors can produce high levels of another hormone called adrenocorticotropic hormone (ACTH).
 This is often called Cushing disease.
 The high levels of ACTH in turn cause normal adrenal gland tissue to produce more cortisol.
 This results in the same symptoms as Cushing syndrome.
 Very rarely ACTH can be produced by other tumors and cause the same symptoms.

 Some people with immune system problems or some cancers, such as lymphomas, are treated with drugs chemically related to cortisol.
-Because there are so many causes of high cortisol levels that can lead to Cushing syndrome, doctors do a number of blood tests, urine tests, and imaging tests to find out whether the patient has an adrenal cortical tumor or some other cause of Cushing syndrome.
+Because there are so many causes of high cortisol levels that can lead to Cushing syndrome, doctors do a number of tests to find out whether the patient has an adrenal cortical tumor or some other cause of Cushing syndrome.